Getting my USB gamepad working under DOS was a project in and of itself. I have a whole page dedicated to it here.

 Since I'm not playing video, I don't need a fast CPU.
 Instead, I wanted a motherboard and processor that are energy efficient.
 This makes it easier to keep the system cool, and allows me avoid using a super-expensive power supply.
 DC-DC power supplies are expensive enough, already.
 I picked the Jetway NF76-N1GL-LF motherboard.
 It uses the 1.0 GHz fanless version of the Via Nano processor.
 I liked the fact that it doesn't need a CPU fan.
 It's one less thing to go wrong.
 The processor doesn't draw much power.
 The motherboard has 4 serial ports (that ought to be enough).
 It has two SATA ports (I need at least one).
 Last, but not least, it has onboard video and networking.
 This allows me to use a sound card in the PCI slot.

 For a car-computer, solid-state storage is ideal because there's no moving parts and it isn't temperature-sensitive.
 The only problem is the cost.
-Large solid-state drives are extremely expensive.
+Back in 2009, large solid-state drives were extremely expensive.
 The next best thing is a laptop hard drive.
 They take up less room than a desktop drive and draw less power.
-Since the year is 2009, not 2001, laptop drives are dirt cheap.
+Even in 2009, laptop drives were dirt cheap.
 As a compromise, I used a 4 gigabyte Transcend IDE Flash Module as the boot drive, and a 250 GB Hitachi 5K500.B laptop hard drive for the music.

 I picked the DIAMOND XtremeSound XS71.
-It's cheap, and it's based the MPXPlay-compatible CMI8768 sound chip.
-It also has a coaxial SPDIF output jack, which would come in handy if I can find a way to get it to work in MPXPlay.
+It's cheap, and it's based on the MPXPlay-compatible CMI8768 sound chip.

 All rights reserved.